Close

 There is an optional meeting at the end of Part One of the program.
 In 2014-2019 this was held in conjunction with the ISSSMC in Newcastle, but meeting was not possible in 2020 or 2021 due to Covid restrictions.

 There is a mandatory residential meeting at the end of Part Two of the program.
-There are usually five venues that students can choose from – Oslo, Amsterdam, Pretoria, Seoul and Calgary.
-The workshops last 3-4 days and are held in March-May.
+There are usually four or five venues that students can choose from.
+In the past these have been held in Oslo, Amsterdam, Pretoria, Seoul and Calgary.
+The workshops last 3-4 days and are usually held in March-May.

 The Olympic Solidarity program provides financial support to some students on the sports medicine diploma program.
 Funds are channelled through National Olympic Committees, so enquiries should be addressed to your NOC in the first instance, making them aware that support may be sought from Olympic Solidarity.